Schedule

 At Aspen Dental, oral cancer screening is part of your routine dental exam.
-It’s a quick, gentle check of your mouth and throat tissues that can help catch concerns early.
+It’s a quick, gentle check of your mouth and throat tissues that can help catch early detectors of cancer.

 • Helps catch concerns early